jshernandezs/swat-pytools/README.md

 ```python
 swat_model.swat_exec_name = 'SWAT_Rev622'
 ```
-To see the executing progress when running the model, we set the property 'verbose_swat' as `True`:
+To see the execution progress when running the model, we set the property 'verbose_swat' as `True`:

 ```python
 swat_model.verbose_swat = True